 So far, we have focused on the analysis of the mesoscale structure in the multilayer version of the global input-output network, with $44$ nodes and $56$ layers.
-In the next step, we will compare previous results with the community structure detected from the mono-layer aggregate version, where each node is a country and a link now considers the total trade between a couple of countries.
+In the next step, we shall compare previous results with the community structure detected from the mono-layer aggregate version, where each node is a country and a link now considers the total trade between a couple of countries.
 For consistency, we apply the communicability-based approach proposed in \cite{Bartesaghi_et_al_2020} to the mono-layer aggregate network.
 We obtain seven communities (except five isolated nodes) and report their composition in Table \ref{table_sector}.
-It is noteworthy that two big communities are detected also in this case but the composition is mainly driven by geographical patterns.
-This is in line with the results already detected in the literature (see \cite{Barigozzi_et_al_2010}, \cite{Bartesaghi_et_al_2020}).
+It is noteworthy that two big communities are detected also in this case but the composition of large communities is mainly driven by geographical patterns.
+This is in line with the results already detected in the literature for aggregate trade network (see \cite{Barigozzi_et_al_2010}, \cite{Bartesaghi_et_al_2020}).
 It is interesting to note that the first community includes almost all European Countries.
 Only some well-known couples are clustered alone (see for instance Spain and Portugal in community 4 or Great Britain and Ireland in community 5).
-The second community groups instead together North American and Asian players. \\ These results allow to emphasize how the multilayer analysis, that takes into consideration distinction among $56$ industry-based layers, is able to catch more peculiar relationships between countries that cannot be detected at an aggregate level.
+The second community groups instead together North American and Asian players. \\ However, the analysis of the mono-layer aggregate version may lead to an oversimplified conclusion that the input-output network among countries was simply composed by regional blocks.
+Indeed, we do observe the presence of large international communities in the multilayer version.
+The aggregate version also ignores the fact that trade inter-dependencies among countries do vary across industry-based slices.
+All taken together, the results allow us to emphasize how the multilayer analysis, that takes into consideration distinction among $56$ industry-based layers, is able to catch more peculiar relationships between countries that cannot be detected at the aggregate level.